-By the end of March, the repairs of 142 alarm clocks, clocks and/or watches were recorded in the RepairMonitor.
+Several thousand repairs of (alarm) clocks and/or watches have already been registered in the RepairMonitor.
 This places timepieces among the top ten most popular items of the Repair Café.
-In more than half of the repairs (78) the watch was working again by the end of the Repair Café!
+In more than half of the repairs (62 percent) the watch or clock was working again by the end of the Repair Café!

 In three quarters of the cases, the repairer assessed the reparability with a rating of 6 or higher (on a 1-10 scale); a third even got an 8 or higher.
 This indicates that generally speaking clocks are easy to repair.